sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Equipment

-You begin the game with 200 credits which you can spend on your characterís starting weapons, armor, and adventuring gear.
+You begin the game with 200 credits which you can spend on your character√≠s starting weapons, armor, and adventuring gear.
 You can select your own gear or choose one of the following equipment packages.
 Also consult the Suggested Equipment section of your chosen background.

 * **Field Researcher Kit (cost 160 credits):** Personal communicator, Personal Computing Device, duffle bag, notebook, zero-g pen, first aid kit (15 uses), antiseptic (5 uses), pistol (20 rounds of ammunition), leather armor.
 * **Frontline Specialist Kit (cost 191 credits):** Personal communicator, tactical clothing, tactical case, multitool, rifle (20 rounds of ammunition), riot armor